Nancy Brunning

 Nancy Brunning (1971 – 16 November 2019) was a New Zealand actress, director, and writer who won awards in film and television and made a major contribution to the growth of Māori in the arts.
-Brunning was of Māori descent from the tribes of Ngati Raukawa and Ngai Tuhoe.
 She won the best actress award at the New Zealand Film Awards for her lead role in the film What Becomes of the Broken Hearted?
-(1999), the sequel to cult classic Once Were Warriors.
+(1999).
 In 2000, she won the Best Actress in Drama award at the New Zealand Television Awards for her lead role in the television series Nga Tohu.

 She was the acting coach for the Oscar-nominated short film Two Cars, One Night directed by Taika Waititi.
 According to friend and frequent collaborator Temuera Morrison, she "paved the way" for Māori actors in New Zealand.

 Biography

+Brunning grew up in Taupō, and was of Māori descent, from the tribes of Ngāti Raukawa and Ngāi Tūhoe.

-Brunning grew up in Taupo and attended Toi Whakaari New Zealand Drama School from 1990, graduating in 1991 with a Diploma in Acting.
+Brunning attended Toi Whakaari New Zealand Drama School from 1990, graduating in 1991 with a Diploma in Acting.
 She lived in Wellington for most of her life.

 After graduating, she played many leading roles in theatre, film and television.
 In 1992, she won the award for Most Promising Female Actor at the Chapman Tripp Theatre Awards for the all Māori women production Nga Wahine.
 She also became one of the most well known faces on New Zealand television in the role of Jaki Manu in the soap Shortland Street and other programmes.
 In 1994, she appeared in the classic Nga Tangata Toa play written by Hone Kouka and directed by Colin McColl.
 Brunning also appeared on stage in major productions for the New Zealand International Festival of the Arts, the biggest arts event in the country, in productions such as Hide ‘n’ Seek (1992) (NZ and Australian tour) and Waiora (1996) (NZ, Brighton Festival and Hawai'i tours) and Blue Smoke.
 She played the role of Belle in the UK-NZ co-production of Beauty and the Beast (1998).

 A speaker of the indigenous Māori language, Brunning also worked as a theatre director, cultural advisor and script consultant.
 She received a best actress nomination at the 2009 Qantas Film & TV Awards for her role in the movie Strength of Water.